scott-820/DiscWeather/README.md

 LoT = 45        # Below which temp score will be 0.
-Above which score increases to max at MidLoT MidLoT = 65     # Above which temp score will be max until MidHiT is reached MidHiT = 85     # Above which temp score attenuates to 0 at HiT HiT = 95        # Above which temp score will be 0
+Above which score increases to max at MidLoT MidLoT = 65     # Above which temp score will be max until MidHiT is reached MidHiT = 85     # Above which temp score decreases to 0 at HiT HiT = 95        # Above which temp score will be 0
 LoW = 8         # Below which wind score will be Max.
-Wind score attenuates to 0 at HiW HiW = 17        # Above which wind score will be 0
+Wind score decreases to 0 at HiW HiW = 17        # Above which wind score will be 0
 LoP = 19        # Below which precip score will be Max.
-Precip score attenuates to 0 at HiP HiP = 65        # Above which precip score will be 0
+Precip score decreases to 0 at HiP HiP = 65        # Above which precip score will be 0

 # Relative contributions for temperature, wind and precipitation to overall Quality Index: